vegaprotocol/specs/protocol/0039-MKTD-market_depth_calculation.md

 * Cancel an order and replace it with the same order values, verify the MD sees an update
 * Enter into auction
 * Leave auction

+_these two are non-functional and deserve a separate testing task (tests, pipeline)_
 * Do nothing for many minutes, make sure subscribers do not timeout/fail
 * Send a large spike of order updates, make sure the system does not stall

-* Sequence number increments for each emitted book update
+* Sequence number increments for each emitted book update. _how do we test this reliably if block timestamp is added?_
-* Updates that are not received/processed by the client are not buffered on their behalf
+* Updates that are not received/processed by the client are not buffered on their behalf (how does the client receive a **skipped** trx?)